bratislava/minio-deploy-action/README.md

 # Minio Deploy GitHub Action

+## Our fork of this repo is using prebiuld image instead of building an image every time when pipeline runs.

 Run [minio client][] in GitHub Actions to deploy files to Minio object storage.

 It uses the `mc mirror --overwrite` command to deploy.